DHTMLX/docs-spreadsheet/docs/api/spreadsheet_eachcell_method.md

 ### Description

-@short: iterates cells in the spreadsheet
+@short: Iterates cells in the spreadsheet

 ### Usage